QuantumTCode/Auto-Keras/README.md

 The visualization for the models will be included in the model folder at the end of training.

-This code was developed for testing for PlantVillage detection of Cassava diseases.
+This code was developed for testing for PlantVillage, but anyone can use it. =)